Uberspace/lab/source/guide_wallabag.rst

 2. Edit the config file ``~/html/app/config/parameters.yml`` and replace the following information:

+.. note:: Any characters considered special need to be urlencoded.
+See `wallabag documentation`_.

+    You can find a list of relevant characters and their encoding on `Wikipedia`_ (German version has all characters in one table).

 * ``database_name:`` <username>_wallabag - *replace <username> with your MySQL username from your credentials above.*
 * ``database_user:`` Again your MySQL username.
 * ``database_password:`` The MySQL password from your credentials above.